Skip to content

 LinkedIn and B2B Reputation

 LinkedIn has become critical for B2B reputation with 1.3 billion members.
 Its algorithm now prioritises depth of relationship over engagement metrics, with dwell time as a major ranking signal.
 Employee-generated content gets 6x more reach than corporate page content.
-42% of B2B marketers rank brand awareness and reputation as their top business priority.

 Crisis Response Windows Have Compressed to Minutes

+The traditional 'golden hour' for crisis response is dead.
+Industry consensus now targets 15–30 minutes for initial acknowledgement.
 Companies with established crisis protocols recover 75% faster, yet only 49% of companies have a formal plan.

 Deepfake content grew 550% between 2019–2024 and increased 900% in 2024 alone for video.
+Europol projects 90% of online content could be synthetically generated by 2026.
+Deepfake-enabled fraud attacks now occur every five minutes globally.

 What UK Businesses Should Do Now